ph4iry/mybla/README.md

 ### setting up google sheets api access

+note you may need to create a Google Sheets Service Account to access the course data. this should be done on a **non-school Google account** to avoid access restrictions!

 1. follow [Google's official guide to create a service account](https://developers.google.com/workspace/guides/create-credentials#service-account)
-2. enable the Google Sheets API for your project
+2. enable the Google Sheets API for a Google Developer project
 3. download the service account JSON credentials file
 4. create a `.env.local` file in your project root with the following variables:
    ```